bill-c-martin/bill-c-martin.github.io/README.md

 ### Debugging

-Pipe any variable into `debug` from any template to see its contents on screen.
+Pipe any variable into `debug` from any template to see its contents on-screen.

 Example: Printing entire _config.yml structure: